Improving

 The project presented a range of challenges that strengthened both my design leadership and adaptability:

-• - Mentoring a junior design team: I supported the Health NZ design team – many of whom were early in their careers and unfamiliar with Salesforce—by guiding them on design patterns, best practices, and platform constraints.
-This reinforced my confidence in applying a structured design process while coaching others through it.
+• - Mentoring a junior design team: I supported Health NZ’s early-career designers by guiding them on Salesforce patterns, best practices, and platform constraints, reinforcing structured design while coaching others.

-• - Designing within platform limits: While some user needs pointed toward more bespoke UI solutions, we often had to work within Salesforce’s component limitations.
-I collaborated closely with developers to find the best possible solutions within these constraints, balancing feasibility with user experience.
+• - Designing within platform limits: While some user needs called for bespoke UI, we often needed to work within Salesforce’s component limitations.
+I collaborated with developers to balance feasibility and user experience.

 These challenges ultimately underscored the importance of strategic design thinking, stakeholder alignment, and cross-functional collaboration in complex, evolving environments.